-Settling into a new centre and transitioning from one room to another, or from our centre to school, can be unsettling for both the child and parents.
-Research shows that poor transitions can disrupt a child’s learning.
-Children cannot learn effectively if they are not feeling safe and comfortable.
-Therefore, we must ensure that children, parents/caregivers & whãnau are comfortable and feel welcome in our environment.
+Settling into a new centre and transitioning from one room to another, or from our Centre to school, can be unsettling for both the child and parents.
+Children learn best when they are feeling safe and are in a loving environment.
+Therefore, we will ensure that children and parents/caregivers are comfortable and feel welcome at Midcity.

 1.Transition from home to Midcity

-- We strongly encourage parents/caregivers of new children to take part in our transition process as we believe it is very important for the child to feel a strong sense of belonging to our Centre.
+- We strongly encourage parents/caregivers of new children to take part in our transition process.

-- Parents/caregivers & whãnau are encouraged to phone the centre or visit in person whenever they want to so they know their child is being well cared for.
+- Parents/caregivers are able to phone the centre or visit in person for updates on their child’s progress.

 2.Transition to another room within Midcity

-- Transitioning between rooms is based on developmental readiness, availability of spaces and consultation with parents/caregivers & whãnau.
-Parents/caregivers are notified and kept informed about the likelihood and timing of any space becoming avaialable.
+- Transitioning between rooms is based on developmental readiness, availability of spaces and in consultation with parents/caregivers.
+Parents/caregivers are notified and kept informed about the likelihood and timing of any space becoming avaialable whenever possible.

-- During a child’s transition, information including the child’s name, date of birth, parent’s names and allergies, as well as individual care rituals and likes/dislikes are exchanged between the new and existing teachers.
+- During a child’s transition, relevant information about them will be exchanged between the new and existing teachers.

-- Individual Health Plans are shared and reviewed if needed.
+- Individual Health Plans, Dietry Plans & Annual Medicine Forms are shared and reviewed if needed.

 - Parents/caregivers will be asked to fill out the Transition Form and discuss their aspirations for their child with the new teachers.

-- Teachers will take time to introduce parents/caregivers & whãnau to the teachers in the new room that their child will be transitioning into.
+- Transition teachers will make time to introduce parents/caregivers to the teachers in the new room that their child will be transitioning into.

-- We will do everything we can to ensure a smooth transition for our children.
-If a child needs more time to make the transition easier, we will do everything we can to ensure this happens.
+- If a child needs more time to make the transition easier, we will endeavour to ensure this happens.
 Their sense of belonging and happiness is our number one priority.

 3.Transition from Midcity to school

-- We will endeavour to provide our Kindy children with the tools and skills they need to prepare them for school.
-Children’s dispositions are strengthened so the children are confident and competent learners.
+- We will provide our Kindy children with the tools and skills they need to prepare them for school.

-- Children are encouraged and supported to develop their independence, self-help and care skills, including looking after their own belongings, toileting and dressing.
+- Children are encouraged and supported to develop their independence and self-help skills.

 - Children are given responsibility in group situations and are encouraged to take responsibility for themselves and their actions.